meri-leeworthy/meri-garden-astro/src/posts/Insurrection vs. Organization.md

 ---
-type: essay
+type: 'essay'
-author: Peter Gelderloos
+author: 'Peter Gelderloos'
+title: 'Insurrection vs. Organization'
+slug: 'insurrection-vs-organization'
 ---

 #### Reflections from Greece on a Pointless Schism

 > “I consider it terrible that our movement, everywhere, is degenerating into a swamp of petty personal quarrels, accusations, and recriminations.
 There is too much of this rotten thing going on, particularly in the last couple of years.”